-Military medical malpractice is medical malpractice that occurs in a military hospital or military medical facility or clinic.
-When a doctor or medical professional provides substandard quality care to their patient, resulting in personal injury, harm, accident, or wrongful death, this may be grounds for filing a FTCA medical malpractice claim.
+Military medical malpractice is medical malpractice that occurs in a military hospital or military medical facility, or clinic.
+When a doctor or medical professional provides substandard quality care to their patient, resulting in personal injury, harm, accident, or wrongful death, this may be grounds for filing an FTCA medical malpractice claim.
 Patients can experience significant physical damage as well as financial loss because of medical negligence.
 Injuries such as a traumatic birth injury can leave service members and their families with years of emotional grief as well as financial stress.

-Military personnel such as active duty military, reserved military members, retired service members or veterans, as well as their families, can experience military medical malpractice if they have received substandard medical care from a military hospital or facility.
+Military personnel such as active duty military, reserved military members, retired service members, or veterans, as well as their families, can experience military medical malpractice if they have received substandard medical care from a military hospital or facility.
 Negligent medical care at the hands of a medical practitioner can cause devastating loss and consequences as well as years of financial damage.
-Military personnel who have experienced medical malpractice can suffer from personal injuries such as a head injury, brain trauma, birth injury, cerebral palsy, spinal injury, paralysis, amputation, unnecessary infection, retained surgical instruments, wrong site surgery, wrongful death, and more.
+Military personnel who have experienced medical malpractice can suffer from personal injuries such as a head injury, brain trauma, birth injury, cerebral palsy, spinal injury, paralysis, amputation, unnecessary infection, retained surgical instruments, wrong-site surgery, wrongful death, and more.

 If you have suffered personal injury or loss as a result of the negligence or wrongful acts of a U.S. government employee, then you may be entitled to compensation.
 Medical Malpractices cases against the U.S. government and its agencies can be complicated.
 This is why it is important to speak with a military medical malpractice lawyer that can review your case.
 The Archuleta Law firm provides free case evaluations here.

 It depends.
 The Feres Doctrine may impose certain limitations on military medical malpractice claims for active duty service members.
 The doctrine is named after the 1950 case Feres v.
 The United States, which held the Government is not liable under the Federal Tort Claims Act for injuries to servicemembers where the injuries arise out of or are in the course of activity incident to service.
 The Feres doctrine has prevented active duty servicemembers from filing medical malpractice claims since the case was decided.
-However, the National Defense Authorization Act has provided an avenue for active duty servicemembers to recover damages for medical malpractice claims.
+However, the National Defense Authorization Act has provided an avenue for active duty service members to recover damages for medical malpractice claims.

 A statute of limitations is a time limitation that prevents a plaintiff from filing a claim after a certain amount of time has passed after suffering harm.
 The purpose of statutes of limitations are to encourage the prompt presentation of claims.